-1. The surveyor researches the property in both public and private land records.
+1. Research is conducted on the property for both public and private land records.

 2. The surveyors’ field crew conducts a physical analysis of the property and boundary lines.

-3. The surveyor runs an analysis of the property with both the physical analysis and research.
+3. An analysis of the property is ran with both the physical analysis and research.

 4. The surveyor creates a map of the survey with his or her analysis.